 Where is the real zombie apocalypse gonna land in the middle of all of those competing interpretations of what a zombie is and what it can and can’t do?

 I already touched on this a little in the section on “Why Is This Happening to Me?”
 One thing I do think is a given.
-When the zombie plague does begin, it’ll spread like wildfire around the world in a very short period of time.
+When the zombie apocalypse does begin, it’ll spread like wildfire around the world in a very short period of time.
 Containment won’t be possible, in part because the proliferation of the disease will be exponential.
 We’re not talking epidemic.
 This will be a pandemic.